kstep/vkrs/CONTRIBUTION.md

 of objects.
 If our method were to return single object, we would write `-> Audio` here instead.

-After it we see `[Audio]` slice-like thingy.
+After it, we see `[Audio]` slice-like thingy.
 It's a permission definition block.
 It can actually contain a comma-separated list of permission names, as defined in `enum api::Permission` type.
 In our case the `audio.search` method requires "audio" permission, defined by `api::Permission::Audio` variant.
 If